-With current events being what they are, more and more people are turning back to God or renewing their relationship with Him.
-But many do not know how to even begin a relationship with God.
-Some people’s advice on how to pray is to pray like you are having a conversation, but we all know that is just not true.
+With current events being what they are, more and more people are seeking God or renewing their relationship with Him.
+But many do not know how to even begin a relationship with their Creator.
+Some people’s advice on how to pray is to pray like you are having a conversation, but we know that is not true.
 In a conversation, there is a give and take which moves the conversation along.
 With prayer, it is a one-way conversation and the person praying does all the talking.
 God is listening, but not verbally answering.

 I have been a Christian my whole life and I still occasionally struggle with prayer.
 Sometimes it feels like our words have dried up and our mind is blank.
 We know we should pray but it feels futile or foolish to try because we are at a loss for words.
 Other times we may not pray because we think we have done something too impossible for God to forgive, or maybe we just forget to pray at all.

-Forgetfulness is a common issue.
-Prayer, like anything else, must be practiced.
-We make a habit of it.
+Forgetfulness is a common excuse people make for not praying.
+Prayer, like anything else, must be practiced, We have to make a habit of it.
 Daniel 6:10 tells us that Daniel prayed three times a day as it was his custom to do.
 A custom is something we learn through practice.
-It is not a bad idea to set a time of day to pray and create a habit.
-Some find this works best in the morning before work or school, others do it at night before bed, or maybe during their lunch break.
+It is not a bad idea to set a time of day to pray and create such a habit.
+Some find it works best to pray in the morning before work or school, others pray at night before bed.
+Some like to do it during their lunch break, or many times a day in small sessions.
 The key is to find some private time and just do it.
-The place is not the issue, making the time to do it is.
-Prayers can be short or long it really depends on the situation.
-The point is to learn how to connect with God.
+The place is not the issue, making time to do it is.
+Prayers can be short or long it really depends on the time and situation.
+The point is you are trying to learn how to connect with God.
 A good idea to get in the habit of prayer is to set a reminder or alarm on your phone.
 I often set reminders to do things.
 I even remind myself to do Bible study.
 Why not add prayer to your daily calendar if you have trouble remembering?